janhq/docs/docs/about/faq.md

 ## What types of AI models can I download or import with Jan?

-You can download popular AI models or import any model of your choice through Jan's Hub.
+You can download popular AI models through Jan's Hub or import any model of your choice directly from HuggingFace.

 ## How do I customize Jan using the programmable API?

-The API allows you to tailor Jan to your needs, but specific details on usage would require consulting Jan's documentation.
+Jan is built like VSCode and Obsidian.
+It supports 3rd party extensions.
+In fact, most of the UI level features were built with extensions in a few lines of code.

 ## How can I contribute to Jan's development or suggest features?

-Contributions can be made through [GitHub](https://github.com/janhq/jan) and [Discord](https://discord.gg/Exe46xPMbK), where you can also suggest features and contribute.
+Contributions can be made through [GitHub](https://github.com/janhq/jan) and [Discord](https://discord.gg/Exe46xPMbK), where you can also suggest features and make pull requests.
+No need to ask for permission, we're fully open source!

 ## How can I get involved with the Jan community?